Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

-The accuracy with which one can estimate a parameter $\theta$ encoded in a quantum state is fundamentally constrained by the quantum Cramér-Rao inequality~\cite{Helstrom1967}.
+{\it Covariant Quantum Fisher Information.}---The accuracy with which one can estimate a parameter $\theta$ encoded in a quantum state is fundamentally constrained by the quantum Cramér-Rao inequality~\cite{Helstrom1967}.
 According to this bound, the standard deviation $\Delta\theta$ of any unbiased estimator is limited from below by $\Delta\theta\geq1/\sqrt{m F_\theta}$, where $m$ denotes the number of independent measurements and $F_\theta$ represents the QFI associated with the state.

 The SQFI for a pure state $|\psi^{\rm H}(\theta)\rangle$ of a Hermitian Hamiltonian $\HH$, parameterized by a real parameter $\theta$, is related to the Fubini–Study metric on the projective Hilbert space (the manifold of rays) \cite{Braunstein1994}: